Just01D/Inventory-Management-Project-ETG-Internship/README.md

 ## Layout of the system
 ### Adding to the inventory
 #### ADD
 You can add a new product to your inventory.
 The new product will get saved in the inventory with the date and the time of its inclusion.
 If a product is already in the inventory and you try to add it in the inventory again you will get the message that the product is already there in the inventory.
+It also doesn't allow the user to store a negative value for the quantity.

 #### EDIT
 The specifications of a product already in the inventory like name, quantity can be changed and it will be updated in the inventory.
 For example, if a new batch of product comes in you can update its quantity in the inventory.